Examination Day Schedule

 - Unless otherwise authorized by PEBC or the Chief Administrator, only exam personnel and candidates scheduled for the examination who present their PEBC Admission Card and government-issued photo ID are permitted to enter the exam centre.
 Family members and friends are not permitted to enter the exam centre.

-Candidates must bring and wear a plain lab coat, dispensing jacket, uniform or scrubs with any logos or identifiers (e.g. school, employer, name) removed or covered in opaque (duct) tape.
+You must bring and wear a plain lab coat, dispensing jacket, uniform or scrubs with any logos or identifiers (e.g. school, employer, name) removed or covered in opaque (e.g. duct) tape.

 Examination Centre Conditions/Environment

-Although PEBC attempts to ensure the comfort of all candidates and exam personnel, conditions may be beyond our control, e.g. temperature fluctuations.
+Although PEBC attempts to ensure the comfort of all candidates and exam personnel, conditions may be beyond our control, e.g. temperature fluctuations, ambient noises.
 You are strongly encouraged to dress for fluctuating temperatures in examination stations.

-- There is no smoking on examination premises.
+- There is no smoking or vaping on examination premises.

-- Please do not wear scented cosmetics, perfumes or clothing, as some individuals are very sensitive to such substances and you may be refused entry to the examination.
+- Do not wear scented cosmetics, perfumes or clothing, as some individuals are very sensitive to such substances and you may be refused entry to the examination.

 Candidate Personal Items